 I went to their online reservations website using the widget on our discount page and I selected the same car for the same period of time.
 Then I called their call center to talk to a representative to re-confirm the following:

 - Liability Protection: This is their mandatory insurance and it costs $13-25 USD a day depending on the car.
 With this insurance you will have coverage up to $20,000 USD in 3rd party damages with a 20% deductible as well as coverage of 3rd parties not in the car up to $100,000 USD with 0 deductible.

 - Car Protection: This insurance covers damages of the rented car in an accident, collision or roll over.
 In case of total or partial theft of the rented car, the Car Protection also covers any financial losses due to the theft.
 You can decline this insurance with your credit card insurance.
 To decline, you must present a letter from your credit card company stating they will cover the damages.
 You have to check your credit card’s coverage however, to make sure they will cover your rental, number of passengers, type of car and car rental period.
 My Chase Sapphire credit card covers this insurance so I can use it to save some money but at the same time, I understand what I will be responsible for in case of an incident.

 For most of their cars they require a security deposit of $1000 USD.
-Mytanfeet readers get a $750 USD deposit and $500 USD if all insurances are purchase (one of our perks).
+Mytanfeet readers get a $750 USD deposit by default and $500 USD if all 3 insurances are purchase (one of our perks).

 Adobe vs Economy

 After checking the cost of the same car for the same time period with FULL coverage (0 deductible), the price with Economy was $548.45 USD and with Adobe $438 USD (- $110.45 with Adobe).

-On top of that, with Adobe all Mytanfeet readers get two free second drivers, free booster/baby seats, a free local cell phone, GPS with more than half off ($15 USD vs $6 USD) and most importantly, there are no hidden fees or “secret options.”
+On top of that, with Adobe all Mytanfeet readers get two free second drivers, free booster/baby seats, a free SIM card, GPS with more than half off ($15 USD vs $6 USD) and most importantly, there are no hidden fees or “secret options.”